New Category of Pre-emptors Involved in the Purchase of Extra Muros Farmland?

 Over-regulation of pre-emptor categories may negatively impact the law’s purpose, potentially causing further practical difficulties in applying Law 17, thus signalling a move away from legislative stability and efficiency.

 The proposed amendment artificially extends the categories of pre-emptors.
-Existing categories are regulated based on subjective criteria, such as family relationships, and objective criteria, such as favouring agricultural investments and holdings for farmland investors, owners of neighbouring farmland, public authorities/institutions involved in the farmland sector, and encouraging agricultural activities/production among young people.
+Existing categories are regulated based on subjective criteria, such as family relationships, along with objective criteria, such as favouring agricultural investments and holdings for farmland investors, owners of neighbouring farmland, public authorities/institutions involved in the farmland sector and encouraging agricultural activities/production among young people.

 Granting a pre-emption right to the anticipated category (neighbours of farmland, irrespective of intra muros ownership or neighbouring land use category) within the proposed legislative change does not align with these criteria.
 If the owner of intra muros non-agricultural land adjacent to extra muros arable land seeks to purchase the farmland, it is unclear how such an acquisition would benefit agricultural development.